Amagash/Amagash/README.md

 ### Hi there 👋
 I'm Tiffany, Senior Developer Advocate in AI/ML at AWS 💻.
 I previously worked as a Data/ML engineer and Developer Relations at Microsoft.
 I'm also a recurring speaker in the [Underscore talk-show](https://www.youtube.com/@Underscore_).
 I love engaging with developers about technologies, innovations and help them use our tools.
-My main focus are Artificial Intelligence 🤖, Cloud technologies ☁️ but I also love astronomy 🚀, genetic engineering 🧬, outdoors activities 🏔️ and sharing a meal in good compagnie 🍲
+My main focus are Artificial Intelligence 🤖 and Cloud technologies ☁️ but I also love astronomy 🚀, genetic engineering 🧬, outdoors activities 🏔️ and sharing a meal in good compagnie 🍲

 ### Contributions
 - The [AI Solution Architect agent](https://github.com/viktoriasemaan/sa-ai-agent) is an AI assistant to help you with your architecture, generating terraform file and estimating costs of infrastructures.